Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Qwen_Optimized.md

 All ratios are intuitive starting points subject to empirical refinement.

 **Honest mechanism note:** The Ontology Anchor operates as attentional salience shaping, not literal archival memory or a true knowledge graph.
-It makes the operator's cognitive signature the gravitational center of attention so the model returns to relevant patterns consistently.

 **Critical warning:** High-fidelity Ontology Anchor without the Alignment Governor becomes an echo chamber amplifier.
 Both must operate together.

-**Operator epistemic quality caveat:** ELT-H is a force multiplier.
-A strong epistemic operator becomes significantly better.
-A weak epistemic operator can become more efficiently wrong.
+**Operator epistemic quality caveat:** ELT-H is a force multiplier; it amplifies both strong and weak operator epistemology.

 **CVR Reference Point:** OA's established model of the operator's normal register and engagement pattern is the baseline CVR's behavioral questions are checked against.
 CVR asks whether current behavior matches this operator's actual established pattern, not a generic baseline.